SolaceProducts/solace-spring-cloud/README.md

 1.
 2. `solace-spring-cloud-bom`

-Once these dependencies are declared, we can automatically autowire Solace Spring Boot beans.
+Once these dependencies are declared, we can automatically autowire Solace Spring Cloud beans.

 ### Quickstart Guide - Spring Cloud Version Compatibility

-The `solace-spring-boot-bom` will guarantee that the versions of the Solace Spring Boot starters and autoconfigurations are what works with your version of Spring Boot.
+The `solace-spring-cloud-bom` will guarantee that the versions of the Solace Spring Cloud starters and autoconfigurations are what works with your version of Spring Boot.
-Consult the table below to determine what version of the BOM you need for your version of Spring Boot.
+Consult the table below to determine what version of the BOM you need for your version of Spring Cloud.

 | Spring Cloud         |Solace Spring Cloud BOM|Spring Boot      |Solace Spring Boot BOM|
 |----------------------|-----------------------|-----------------|----------------------|